 Rhabdomyolysis is a serious syndrome due to a direct or indirect muscle injury.
-It results from a breakdown of muscle fibers and release of their contents into the bloodstream.
-This can lead to complications such as kidney (renal) failure.
-This occurs when the kidneys cannot remove waste and concentrated urine.
+It results from the death of muscle fibers and release of their contents into the bloodstream.
+This can lead to serious complications such as renal (kidney) failure.
+This means the kidneys cannot remove waste and concentrated urine.
 In rare cases, rhabdomyolysis can even cause death.
 However, prompt treatment often brings a good outcome.
 Here's what you need to know about rhabdomyolysis.

-There are many causes of rhabdomyolysis.
-The most common causes include:
+There are many traumatic and nontraumatic causes of rhabdomyolysis.
+In the first category, causes include:

 - A crush injury such as from an auto accident, fall, or building collapse

-- Long-lasting muscle compression such as that caused by lying unconscious on a hard surface during illness or while under the influence of alcohol or medication
+- Long-lasting muscle compression such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication

 - Electrical shock injury, lightning strike, or third-degree burn

 - Venom from a snake or insect bite

 Nontraumatic causes of rhabdomyolysis include:

 - The use of alcohol or illegal drugs such as heroin, cocaine or amphetamines